Zoie

 Emelie became irritated.
 “If such an incident occurred, which it didn’t, I can guarantee that the individual would no longer be employed here and the authorities would have been notified, per our company policy.”
 She looked Zoie up and down.
 “Now, is there someone I can call for you?
 You don’t look well.”
 Her tone was very condescending.

-Zoie stood there in the parking lot, tears brimming in her eyes.
+Zoie stood there in the parking lot, tears burning in her eyes.

-Feeling defeated, she slowly walked to her Jeep, climbed in, and drove home.
+Feeling defeated she turned, walked back to her Jeep, climbed in, and drove home.

-She sat on the edge of her bed and turned her phone back on.
-Dozens of notifications.
-None from Ryin or Tony.
-She typed a message to Ryin with shaking fingers:
+Zoie sat on the edge of her bed and turned her phone back on.

 Call me.
 I know it was Tony.